tomalessi/opsworks-nat-instance/README.md

 ```
 - nat-instance-2a and nat-instance-2b are the hostnames of the two NAT instances (in this case, one in availability zone 2a and one in availability zone 2b) but you may substitute any names here as long as they match your NAT instance names.
 - Populate the partner_id, partner_route and my_route for each NAT instance in the stack custom JSON.
 - Create a layer within the OpsWorks stack that will be responsible for your NAT instances.
-This is the best approach, but is not required - you could provision the NAT instances as part of an existing stack/layer.
+Configure the layer to provide an elastic IP to each provisioned instance.
 - Include the following policy in the OpsWorks stack instance profile associated with the NAT instance stack/layer so that NAT instances can manage routes:
 ```json
 {